 The caveat here is that I always download my viewing content before leaving my apartment.
 Hospitals never seem to have good Wi-Fi or phone service.
 Downloading is key since internet connections and streaming services may not be available.

-Getting IV fluids always makes me cold to my core.
+Getting intravenous fluids always makes me cold to my core.
 In an effort to combat my shivers, I always bring an extra jumper to keep me warm, especially if blankets are limited.

 Hospitals in New York City, where I live, often don’t have pillows.
 Often, my jumper can act as a pillow, too.